legalsmeagol15/Helpers/README.md

 **- by Wesley Oates**

 This project is designed to include some useful helpers solving commonly-encountered problems, like implementing parsing of command-line argument strings or graph searches.
-Feel free to copy, modify, re-use, or flame to your heart's content, though please do so with attribution.
+Feel free to copy, modify, re-use, or flame the code in this repo to your heart's content, though please do so with attribution.
 I reserve the right to crib from any cool ideas that are implemented based on this code which extend its purposes, as I improve upon it over time.

 Some  highlights: